GunnarKarlsson/FirstPersonExplorationGameSkyIslands/README.md

 # SkyIslands
 First-person world in Unity.
-Models made in Blender.
++ WASD / Arrows to move.
+Space to jump.
 + Collect the coins.
 + Don't fall into the depth.
 + Beware the skeletons.
 + Use ferry or bridges to move between sky islands.
+To board a ferry, jump onto it.

+ Models made in Blender.

 # Screen shots
 ![Screen shots](https://github.com/GunnarKarlsson/SkyIslands/raw/master/ss1.png)